Paulo New

 My wife offered to support the home while I got back on my feet.
 Summoning the courage to start over required me to understand that while I had bet on the wrong business model, the business was what failed, not me.
 There was no time to ruminate about what it could have been, no looking back.

 Inspiration came in 2012, while I was mentoring two entrepreneurs on their business plan.
 They were pitching a company that didn’t have much growth potential, but I saw potential in the entrepreneurs, Ariel Lambrecht and Renato Freitas.
 We began brainstorming ideas to improve their business.
-And it was there, that the idea for 99 Taxi came along, which would become the biggest Brazilian e-hailing app.
+And it was there that we had the idea for 99 Taxis, which would become the biggest Brazilian ride-hailing app.

 99 Founders 1